sirisian/ecmascript-types/decoratorreplacement.md

 JSX VARIANT with different syntax decisions is therefore a different macro rather than a different engine, which naming a grammar could never have given.

-A capture governs INGESTION only — what a macro returns is ECMAScript however its region was scanned — and the grammar outside a region is untouched, so `a < b` and `.<T>` read as they always did.
+A capture governs INGESTION only â€” what a macro returns is ECMAScript however its region was scanned â€” and the grammar outside a region is untouched, so `a < b` and `.<T>` read as they always did.
 Keeping JSX a macro's business rather than the language's is the whole point: TypeScript declines to disambiguate `<` in the grammar at all and switches on the file extension instead.